 Writer's Submission Guidelines

-First, to put to rest one of the most commonly asked questions about submitting to Anhinga Press: We do not accept unsolicited submissions via e-mail.
+First, to put to rest one of the most commonly asked questions about submitting to Anhinga Press: We are not accepting ANY unsolicited submissions at this time. ("Unsolicited" means that we have not specifically invited you to submit a manuscript.)
 This includes sample poems as well as complete manuscripts.
-With that understanding...

 Anhinga Press publishes only full-length collections of poetry (usually 60-80 pages), no individual poems or chapbooks.
-We are always open to reading manuscripts.
-There is nothing that we are inherently prejudiced toward or against; we are looking for the best poetry out there.
+There is no particular "type" or form that we are inherently prejudiced toward or against; we are looking for the best poetry out there.

 However, for the sake of your peace of mind (and perhaps your sanity), you should do some homework first.
 Start by reading some of the poems from the books here on our Web site to see if your work is comparable in quality, and perhaps style, to some of the poetry we have published.
 Read the biographical and other notes about each poet, and compare that information with your own.
 We are probably not a press for beginners (in the sense of "never had any poetry published before," regardless of how long you may have been writing it), for subjects of local or limited interest, or for private and/or overly sentimental work.